-And there are memes on social media and even a few articles in the popular press that suggest that that’s exactly what will happen to men who consume a significant amount of soy in their diets.
-But is it true?
-Let’s find out.
+And there are memes on social media and even a few articles in the popular press that suggest that that’s precisely what will happen to men who consume a significant amount of soy in their diets.

-And indeed, soy products are rich in high-quality proteins, and furthermore those “going through withdrawal” from an animal-based diet often like the many modern products that emulate meat patties which contain significant amounts of soy, and also the soy milk that gets high nutritional ratings while tasting good and even looking and tasting a lot like cow’s milk.
+And indeed, soy products are rich in high-quality proteins, and furthermore, those “going through withdrawal” from an animal-based diet often like the many modern products that emulate meat patties which contain significant amounts of soy and also the soy milk that gets high nutritional ratings while tasting good and even looking and tasting a lot like cow’s milk.

 Isoflavones are the “Plant Estrogens” Found in Soy Products

 But they also have anti-estrogenic properties because they prevent some receptors from binding to the far more potent human estrogen.
 (And, yes, all males have a certain amount of estrogen in their bodies, though relatively little compared to women.
 Just like all women have a relatively small amount of the male hormone testosterone in their bodies.)

 Soy’s isoflavones will likely have a very small effect on the men who consume reasonable amounts of it.
 That effect will vary from individual to individual, however.